The views expressed by the host on this program documented to be almost always right 99.6% of the time it is Friday.

 The protesters have a point, if not the right target.

-It's that they are trying to bust their way into an economy where there is one job for every five job seekers and where youth unemployment runs north of 18%.
+To the extent that the mainly young demonstrators have a valid complaint, it's that they are trying to bust their way into an economy where there is one job for every five job seekers and where youth unemployment runs north of 18%.

-This cause for frustration, if not outrage.
+This causes for frustration, if not outrage.

-But these protesters are demanding more government, more regulation, higher taxes.
+But these protesters are demanding more government, more regulation, higher taxes, and they wonder why they're unemployed.

 Yeah, they want jobs.

-They're just, they're just protesting the wrong thing.
+They're protesting the wrong thing.

-So the question is that they'd have outrage at whom on Wednesday Occupy Wall Street marched on J.P.
+On Wednesday, Occupy Wall Street marched on J.P.
 Morgan Chase headquarters after having protested outside CEO Jamie Diamond's home the previous day.

-That's odd, seeing that JP Morgan didn't take on excessive mortgage risk and didn't need, although it was forced to take TARP money.
+That's odd, seeing that J.P.
+Morgan didn't take on excessive mortgage risk and didn't need, although it was forced to take TARP money.

-Now, for the record, JP Morgan employs more than 250,000 people.
+Now, for the record, J.P.
+Morgan employs more than 250,000 people.

 They're a major employer in New York City.